oat-sa/taohub-articles/articles/Test Runner Plugins/test-runner-plugins.md

 }
 ```

-  And the `areaBroker` let's you also have access to the item area, so we will hide/show the item area when clicking on this new button.
+The `areaBroker` let's you also have access to the item area, so we will hide/show the item area by clicking on this new button.

 ```js
 init : function init(){